kubernetes/website/content/en/docs/tasks/tools/install-minikube.md

 • [VirtualBox](https://www.virtualbox.org/wiki/Downloads)

-Minikube also supports a `--vm-driver=none` option that runs the Kubernetes components on the host and not in a VM.
+Minikube also supports a `--driver=none` option that runs the Kubernetes components on the host and not in a VM.
 Using this driver requires [Docker](https://www.docker.com/products/docker-desktop) and a Linux environment but not a hypervisor.

 If you're using the `none` driver in Debian or a derivative, use the `.deb` packages for